T045T/TIS-100/README.md

 How many bits does it need?

 ```
-    4 bits for the operation
+    4 bits for the opcode
    /
   /    11 bits for the first operand (if any)
  /    /           3 bits for the second operand (if any)